jeswin/mac2linux/README.md

 1. [Simple approach](Simple.md) - doesn't require installing a keyboard remapping tool
 2. [Advanced approach with Karabiner Elements](Karabiner.md) - for advanced users; requires installing Karabiner Elements

-We recommend the Advanced approach for power users, as it gets much closer to the default Linux experience.
+I recommend the Advanced approach for power users, as it gets much closer to the default Linux experience.

 # Limitations